Release Date: 12/1/2018

 Erin D. Maughan PhD, MS, RN, PHNA-BC, FNASN, FAAN

 Students with seizures and epilepsy experience complex and unique issues in the school setting due to the unpredictable nature of seizures, medication delegation barriers, knowledge deficits, and lack of daily school nurse presence (Hartman, et al., 2016).
-Available free of charge, NASN’s Guideline is based on the most recent and highest quality evidence available.
+Available free of charge, the National Association of School Nurses' (NASN) Guideline is based on the most recent and highest quality evidence available.
 Implementation of this Guideline will assist the school nurse in providing high quality care of students with seizure disorders in order to improve the health and safety of students with epilepsy.

 Evidence-based practice recommendations are essential to provide high quality school nursing care, and guides school nurses in caring for medically complex populations of students.
 An evidence-based clinical guideline (EBCG) follows a specific process that goes beyond a literature review involving a deeper scope of the literature, analysis of the strength of evidence, and involvement and reviews by experts in the field.